zohaib-sarwar-confiz/monitor_it/README.md

 If have not clone and configure the MonitorData application that record statistics of yours application Goto http://github.com/zohaib-sarwar-confiz/MonitorData.

+If you have configure monitor_it gem and clone and configure MonitorData application than you are done just explore few page from you application following instruction presented in next paragraph.

+## Request Stats Monitoring
+MonitorIt gem monitor yours request stats and send them to MonitorData server.
+You can open MonitorData url in browsers and can view stats of request OR open url of application on which monitor_it gem configured application_url/monitor_it.

 ## Contributing

 1. Fork it